engineering-collaboration/book/docs/book/anatomy-of-a-software-company/team-interactions.md

 To highlight the difference of the two approaches, we are borrowing a quote from *Mark Burgess*'s book *Thinking in Promises* - "Don't tell me what you are doing, tell me what you are trying to achieve!".
 <!-- vale Vale.Avoid = YES -->

-## Interaction forms by Team Topologies
+## Interaction Forms by Team Topologies

 !!! abstract "This section is heavily based on the book *Team Topologies*."